BackupTheBerlios/eqtl/README.txt

 substitutions.
 A file ending with ".template" is expected to offer keywords.
 Those keywords are defined in the files of the conf folder.
 Separated by a tab sign, the left side defines a keyword and the right defines a string that it shall be substituted with.
-When exhanging projects, only the conf folder should be changed.
+When exchanging projects, only the conf folder should be changed.